 Over the next few years, the constant refrain in Braves coverage was that “Lum could be a regular on most clubs, but not with that outfield.”
 Still, his playing time inched up in 1970.
 His career day came on July 3 as he socked three homers against the San Diego Padres.
 He had a thigh injury and told his wife Linda to stay home because he didn’t expect to be playing.
 (Mike had met Linda while playing at Austin in 1966.
 Because of her, he pursued cattle ranching in Texas for several years in the off-season.)

 In ’71, Atlanta used Hank Aaron at first base part-time; they also made room for future batting champ Ralph Garr and turned shortstop Sonny Jackson into an outfielder.
 Even so, Mike was an “irregular regular” across the outer garden, going .269-13-55 in 454 at-bats.
-Lum fell off to .228 in ’72, and the Braves had another fine young outfielder in Dusty Baker.
+Lum fell off to .228 in ’72, and the Braves found another fine young outfielder in Dusty Baker.
 Nonetheless, the Hawaiian still drew attention in the field with various spectacular catches.

 In 1973, Atlanta put 39-year-old Hank Aaron and his still highly potent bat back in the outfield.
 Manager Eddie Mathews installed Lum at first, where he had not played regularly since his Roosevelt days.
 Mike still spelled Aaron a lot in the outfield too, but the main story was his career best in nearly all offensive categories.
 His 16 homers remained the best single-season total by any Hawaiian in the majors until Shane Victorino hit 18 in 2010.
 His 82 RBIs stood until 2009, when Kurt Suzuki drove in 88.

 A broken thumb and a broken cheekbone slowed Lum down in ’74; former second baseman Dave Johnson saw more duty at first.
-The Braves slipped to fifth place in 1975, and Mike grew frustrated backing up Earl Williams.
+The Braves slipped to fifth place in 1975, and Mike grew frustrated backing up first baseman Earl Williams.
 The 1971 Rookie of the Year was a nominal catcher who would rather do anything but serve behind the plate.
 “If that’s the way they feel,” said Lum, “well, they can get rid of me.
 I’ve kept my mouth shut for eight years now, but I’m sick and tired of all this.”

 Indeed, after that season, Mike was traded to Cincinnati for light-hitting shortstop Darrel Chaney.
 Reds skipper Sparky Anderson had liked Lum, calling him “the most underrated player in the National League” in ’73.
 Sparky also knew that Mike could be effective off the bench.
 For three seasons with the Big Red Machine, Lum backed up another fine outfield -- George Foster, César Gerónimo, and Ken Griffey, Sr.